 - An increase in the substitute Yield Adjustment, which allows you to replace a low yield due to an insured cause of loss, from 60 to 80 percent of the applicable transitional yield (T-Yield).

 To be eligible for benefits, it is important that you fill out the application provided by your crop insurance agent.
 The application must be completed prior to the sales closing date for the benefit to be available for that crop year.

 To qualify for veteran farmer or rancher status you must be a military veteran and:

 - You must be an individual.
-Business entities may receive benefits only if all of the substantial beneficial interest holders, who hold 10 percent or more of the business entity qualify as veteran farmers or ranchers.
-For example, a veteran moves home to take over the family farm and incorporates with his/her spouse and neither have previous farming experience.
-Their corporation would qualify as a veteran farmer or rancher for 5 crop years.
+Business entities may receive benefits if all of the substantial beneficial interest holders, who hold 10 percent or more of the business entity qualify individually as veteran farmers or ranchers.
+A spouse’s veteran status does not impact whether a business entity (comprised only of the veteran and their spouse) is considered a farmer or rancher.
+For example, a veteran moves home to take over the family farm and incorporates with his/her spouse.
+Their corporation would qualify as a veteran farmer or rancher for up to 5 crop years.

 - You must not have actively operated and managed a farm or ranch anywhere, for more than 5 crop years; or

 - You must have first obtained veteran status in the past 5 years.